matthiaskoenig/pkdb/CURATION.md

 # Curation information
-Collection of resources and infromation on how experimental data should be curated from manuscripts for upload/inclusion in PKDB.
+Collection of resources and information on how experimental data should be curated from manuscripts for upload/inclusion in PKDB.

-Most important point is to create valid JSON which can be accepted by the model serializers, i.e. serializers which are defined in
+In the curation JSON files for the study and reference are created which are parsed by the model serializers
 ```
 serializers.py
 studies/serializers.py